pcdslab/ProteoRift/README.md

 ### Prerequisites
 - A Computer with Ubuntu 16.04 (or later) or CentOS 8.1 (or later).
-- At least 120GBs of system memory and 10 CPU cores.
 - Cuda enabled GPU with at least 12 GBs of memory.
-Cuda Toolkit 10.0 (or later).
 - OpenMS tool for creating custom peptide database.
 (Optional)
-- Crux for FDR analysis using its percolator option.

 ### Fork the repository
 - Fork the repository to your own account.